engageub/InternetIncome/README.md

 Please read the respective apps' legal terms or FAQ section if you have any queries on the type of traffic sent.
 For advanced users, it is recommended to use the [test](https://github.com/engageub/InternetIncome/tree/test) branch.

 To maximize earnings, you can use the [test](https://github.com/engageub/InternetIncome/tree/test) branch with DNS over HTTPS enabled for proxies.
-DNS caching is also enabled by default in this configuration, which helps reduce the number of DNS queries.
+DNS caching is also enabled by default in this configuration, which reduces the number of DNS queries and helps lower latency.

 [🚀 Got 100+ SOCKS5 Proxies?
 Turn Them Into Passive Income! 💰 Click Here](https://github.com/engageub/InternetIncome/wiki/%F0%9F%92%B8-Earn-More-with-Your-SOCKS5-Proxies)